A section of the 505 Km Isiolo to Moyale highway at the Wamba Junction.

 - World Bank has approved a 500 Million USD loan for the construction of the road section between Lokichar and Nakodok

 - Detailed engineering design of the Lamu-Garissa-Isiolo-Nginyang road funded by the AfDB is complete.

 - Procurement of a contractor for the Lamu-Garsen (115Km) section has been completed.
-Construction is expected to commence in November 2016.
+Construction commenced and is currently around 60% complete

 - Travel time between Moyale (Kenya/Ethiopia border town) and Nairobi reduced from about 3 days down to 10 hours.
 Previously, bus travelers made two night stopovers during the journey from Moyale to Nairobi.
 The first at Marsabit and the second at Isiolo, arriving in Nairobi on the evening of the third day.